 Ms. Līga Raita Rozentāle, Senior Director and Team Lead for EU Cybersecurity and Emerging threats at Microsoft

 Līga Raita Rozentāle is the Microsoft Senior Director and Team Lead for EU Cybersecurity and Emerging threats.
-Līga currently serves as a Special Advisor to the Latvian Mission to the UN and is a delegate for the UN Open-Ended Working Group on Cyber Issues.
+Līga served as a Special Advisor to the Latvian Mission to the UN and is a delegate for the UN Open-Ended Working Group on Cyber Issues.
 Līga engages in the Women4Cyber Advisory committee and has been named by SC Magazine UK as one of the Top 50 European Women in Cybersecurity for 2019.
 Additionally, Līga brings her experience as the first Latvian Cyber Diplomat at the EU and NATO, where she chaired the EU working parties on both telecoms and cybersecurity and was a representative to the NATO Cyber Defence Committee.

 Ms. Rozentāle is a former UN Disarmament Fellow and holds CISM certification.

 Ms. Merle Maigre, Senior Expert on Cyber Security at e-Governance Academy